A Prolog assisted search for new simple Lie algebras: Preliminaries

 The modular case, i.e. when the characteristic of $k$ is a prime $p$, is much more complicated.
 Since the Lie algebras above can be defined over $\Z$, they can be reduced mod $p$ to give Lie algebras defined over $k$, and they are largely still simple.\footnote{An example of the sort of issue that occurs is that if $p\mid n+1$ then the identity matrix $I$ in $\gl_{n+1}$ is of trace $n+1=0\pmod{p}$, hence lies in $\sl_{n+1}$; indeed it spans the centre $Z(\sl_{n+1})$.
 For $n>1$, however $\psl_{n+1}:=\sl_{n+1}/\langle I\rangle$, is simple.} But there are many more.
 For example, the Lie algebra $W_1$ of derivations $\Der(\OO_1)$ of the truncated polynomial algebra $\OO_1:=F[x]/x^p$ is $p$-dimensional, having basis $\{\del,x\del,\dots,x^{p-1}\del\}$.
 Here $\del$ acts by differentiation and one can check that the Lie bracket is defined through $[x^i\del, x^j\del]=(j-i)x^{i+j-1}\del$.
 (We treat $x^i\del=0$ if $i>p-1$.)
 It turns out $W_1$ is simple if $p>2$, $W_1\cong\sl_2$ if $p=3$ and otherwise $W_1$ is not related to those of Dynkin type.

 The good news is that the classification of $L$ up to isomorphism when $p\geq 5$ is available, due to Premet--Strade, and was announced in \cite{PS06}.
 The books \cite{SF88}, \cite{Str04}, \cite{Str09} and \cite{Str13} give this theory a lucid exposition.
 A rough description is as follows.
 For $\underline{n}=(n_1,\dots, n_m)$ a sequence of positive integers, one generalises $\OO_1$ to a divided power algebra $\OO(m;\underline{n})$ of dimension $p^{\sum n_i}$ in $m$ variables.
-Then $W_1$ is generalised to the $mp^{\sum n_i}$-dimensional special derivations $W(m;\underline{n})$ of $\OO(m;\underline{n})$; this Lie algebra is usually simple.
-Taking the subalgebras of elements of $W(m;\underline{n})$ stabilising certain differential forms gives algebras of \emph{Cartan type}: one of $H$ (Hamiltonian), $S$ (Special) or $K$ (Contact).
+Then $W_1$ is generalised to the $mp^{\sum n_i}$-dimensional special derivations $W(m;\underline{n})$ of $\OO(m;\underline{n})$; these are the \emph{Jacobson--Witt} Lie algebras and are simple with a small list of exceptions in characteristics $2$ or $3$.
+Taking the subalgebras of elements of $W(m;\underline{n})$ stabilising certain differential forms gives the other algebras of \emph{Cartan type}: one gets additionally those of type $H$ (Hamiltonian), $S$ (Special) or $K$ (Contact).
 Lastly in characteristic $5$ one finds Melykian algebras of type $M$.
 Note that the exact classification in the case of the Hamiltonians is rather involved---\cite{Skr19}.
-Much of the machinery of the classification breaks down in characteristics $2$ and $3$, and while all those known in characteristic $3$ all form part of infinite families, the results we have in characteristic $2$ are highly sporadic.
+Much of the machinery of the classification breaks down in characteristics $2$ and $3$, and while those known in characteristic $3$ sit in infinite families, the results we have in characteristic $2$ are at present rather sporadic.

 Since we need the notion anyway, we mention that most of the algebras of Cartan type constructed above are not themselves simple and one needs something slightly smaller.
 It follows from the Jacobi identity that the span of the brackets of elements of $L$ is an ideal $L^{[1]}=[L,L]$ called the \emph{derived subalgebra}.
 In the cases above either $L^{[1]}$ or its second derived subalgebra $L^{[2]}$ is simple.
 If $L=[L,L]$ we say that $L$ is \emph{perfect}.